-Having never been to Glastonbury before, it was always inevitable I was going to make some mistakes, but first times are always there to iron out the kinks – but it means I can tell you what not to do so you don’t make the same mistakes as me when you take on the beast that is Glastonbury… You’re welcome!
+Having never been to Glastonbury before, it was always inevitable I was going to make some mistakes.
+As they say, first times are always there to iron out the kinks… It does mean however, I can tell you what not to do so you don’t make the same 5 Glastonbury Festival mistakes as me when you take on this mammoth UK festivals… You’re welcome!

 Where I parked.

 I arrived late on Wednesday night after work having driven all the way from London.
 Arriving at this time was perfect, no traffic, no hiccups and I had driven straight into the car park!
 However, having driven from London I parked in Blue Carpark (Blue circle on the map), which was the most logical in terms of arriving and leaving, however, I didn’t think about where I would eventually camp.
 I stayed in Tangerine Fields on the first night with a friend (Yellow circle on the map) to avoid having to set up a tent in the dark, to then move to Dairy Ground Campsite on Thursday morning when my other friends arrived (Pink circle on the map).

 THE WALK FROM DAIRY GROUND TO BLUE CAR PARK 8 WAS AWFUL!
 Walking from where I had camped to the car took well over 1.5 hours!
 Carrying all my stuff across the width of the whole of Glastonbury was just diabolical!